List of most expensive sports cards

-This is a list of the highest known prices paid for sports cards.
-The current record price is the US$12.6million paid for a 1952 Mickey Mantle baseball card (Topps; #311) on August 28, 2022, breaking all previous records.

-Background

 Sports cards are a variety of trading card, small cards usually made of cardboard, which feature an image of an athlete or athletes along with identifying text.
 The earliest sports cards were promotional materials usually included with tobacco products and candy and often bearing an advertisement on the reverse.
+The value of a sports card depends on a combination of the card's condition, the subject's popularity and the scarcity of the card.
+In some cases, especially with older cards that preceded the advent of card collecting as a widespread hobby, they have become collector's items of considerable value.
+The two priciest cards are baseball cards, followed by three basketball cards.